syncfusion-content/asp.netmvc-docs/aspnetmvc/RangeNavigator/Globalization-Localization.md

 # Globalization & Localization

-RangeNavigator supports Localization and Globalization to customize the labels based on a culture specific to a country.
+**RangeNavigator** supports Localization and Globalization to customize the labels based on a culture specific to a country.
 The culture defines specific information for the number formats, week and month names, date and time formats etc.

 ## Localization

+The `Locale` property is used to specify the **Localization** of RangeNavigator.
 Localization is the process of customizing the user interface based on a culture specific to a particular country or region in order to display regional data.
-The culture is represented by a unique string, for example, ―en-US‖ for U.S. English and ―fr-FR‖ for French (common), this is achieved by creating a JavaScript file “rangeNavigatorSource.fr-FR.js” and setting the equivalent word as illustrated in the following code sample.
+The culture is represented by a unique string, for example, ―en-US‖ for U.S. English and ―fr-FR‖ for French (common), this is achieved by creating a JavaScript file **“rangeNavigatorSource.fr-FR.js”** and setting the equivalent word as illustrated in the following code sample.

 {% highlight CSHTML %}